CWood-sdf/pineapple/README.md

 The plugin can be opened with the command `Pineapple`

+This is what the plugin looks like when it is first opened.

 All the remaps are shown at the top of the screen.

+To preview a plugin, just hit `v` while hovering over it.
+To install a plugin, hit `i` while hovering over it.
+To uninstall a plugin, hit `x` while hovering over it in the "Installed" screen.
+To set the colorscheme, hit `u` while hovering over it in the Installed screen.

 ## Speed